Packages and Modules

 Add Dependencies: Use the

-command to add dependencies to your module.
-For example, to add thegithub.com/sirupsen/logrus
+go getcommand to add dependencies to your module.
+For example, to add thegithub.com/sirupsen/logruspackage, run:go get github.com/sirupsen/logrusThis command updates the

 module example.com/yourmodule